p2-inc/keycloak-orgs/admin-portal/README.md

 yarn
 ```

+Then, start a Keycloak, create a public OIDC client with `http://localhost:3000` Root URL, and update the `public/keycloak.json` file with the client config.

-Then, run the development server:
+Finally, run the development server:

 ```bash
 yarn start